UTS-Rover-Software/MissionControl/README.md

-# UTS RoverSoc Mission Control
+# UTS Rover Team Mission Control

-Mission Control is a web-based interface for commanding, controlling, and monitoring the ROCK E rover during UTS Rover Challenge tasks.
-It provides real-time telemetry, SLAM visualization, camera feeds, and system health monitoring.
+Mission Control is a web-based interface for commanding, controlling, and monitoring the ROCK-E Rover during ARCh tasks.
+It provides telemetry, SLAM visualization, camera feeds, and system health monitoring.

 ## Features